Amusement (film): Tabitha

 Elsewhere, Tabitha is spending the night at her aunt's house to babysit her cousins, Max and Danny.
 She finds out that their babysitter, June, had already left, though she was supposed to wait for Tabitha to arrive before leaving.
-Later that evening, a man claiming to be June's boyfriend, Owen, arrives looking for her since she missed cheerleading practice.
+Later that evening, a man claiming to be June's boyfriend, Owen, arrives to look for her, because she missed cheerleading practice.
+He is dressed in a raincoat that obscures his face.
 He leaves when Tabitha tells him she does not know where June is.
-While exploring the house, Tabitha finds the guest bedroom decorated with clown toys, and becomes particularly scared of a life-sized clown doll sitting on the rocking chair.
+While exploring the house, Tabitha finds the guest bedroom decorated with clown toys, and becomes particularly scared of a life-sized clown doll sitting on a rocking chair.
 She later talks with her aunt about the life-sized doll, but is told that the family has no such a doll.
-Tabitha and the boys are then attacked by the clown, who the boys insist is Owen.
+Tabitha and the boys are then attacked by the clown who attempts to break into the boys' room.
 Tabitha helps the boys escape before hiding in the shed.
 Inside, she opens the closet and finds June's corpse.
 The clown enters the room, his laughter similar to the Jeep driver's.

 Lisa

 Sometime earlier, Lisa Swan and her boyfriend Dan begin searching for her roommate Cat, who had disappeared during a party the night before.
-They go to an old hotel that Cat said she will be at.
+They go to an old hotel where Cat said she would be staying.
 Lisa tries to get in, but the caretaker, a man whose face is covered by a face mask, refuses to let her in.
 She convinces Dan to pose as a health inspector and look inside.
-After letting him in, the caretaker shows Dan a music player and encourages him to play it, claiming there is a surprise in the end.
+After letting him in, the caretaker shows Dan a Victrola music box and encourages him to play it, claiming that at the end he would get a "surprise".
 Dan does so, and at the end of the song, a knife flies out of the speaker, stabbing him in the eye.
 Unable to get in contact with Dan, Lisa sneaks into the house and meets an apparently deaf man, who leads her to a room filled with beds that have dead bodies stuffed into the mattresses.
 Lisa finds Cat stuffed alive in one mattress, but as she attempts to free Cat, the deaf man attacks her, revealing himself to be the killer.